WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can create the _table_ (so the **lens which you will look through**) **manually** or **using AWS Glue**

+- if you create the table via Query, **the manually created table will show up in the Glue console**

 ##### Athena Vs Redshift Spectrum

 Both of these tools can be used for DataLake querying, but, and that is very important, **you would use Athena when your data mostly lives on s3 and you DO NOT have to perform joins with other data sources**.
 This is a **complete opposite of RedshiftSpectrum** where you would **use Redshift Spectrum where you want to join s3 data with existing Redshift tables or create union products**.